UNIT: UNIT dating

 The original 1963–1989 series presents conflicting evidence about when the stories featuring UNIT are meant to take place, and there has been much confusion and continuing fan debate on this subject.
 Initially the production team intended for the UNIT stories to take place in the 1980s.
-In the 1975 story Pyramids of Mars, Sarah Jane Smith explicitly states that she is "from 1980".
-However, the 1983 story Mawdryn Undead explicitly states that the Brigadier retired from UNIT in 1976 and that Warrant Officer Benton left the army in 1979.
+In the 1975 story Pyramids of Mars, Sarah Jane Smith explicitly states that she is "from 1980", but the 1983 story Mawdryn Undead explicitly states that the Brigadier retired from UNIT in 1976 and that Warrant Officer Benton left the army in 1979.

 A reference to this confusion appeared in the 2008 episode "The Sontaran Stratagem", where the Doctor was unsure if his time on the UNIT staff took place during the 1970s or the 1980s.
 Similarly, The Sarah Jane Adventures story The Lost Boy displays a UNIT file on Sarah Jane Smith which says, "The service quickly expanded, making our presence felt in a golden period that spanned the sixties, the seventies, and, some would say, the eighties."
 Yet another reference occurred in "The Day of the Doctor", where Kate Stewart refers to "one of my father's incident files.
 Codename: Cromer.
 Seventies or eighties depending on the dating protocol".
 The Cromer wording is a reference to the 1972–73-story The Three Doctors which, as well as being the first time that Doctors from different eras come together to fight a common foe was the occasion where Brigadier Lethbridge-Stewart, on first being transported to an alien world, likened it to the Norfolk coastal town of Cromer.
 Kate Stewart again refers to the confusion when she describes events from Terror of the Zygons as occurring in the "'70s (or) '80s" ("The Zygon Invasion").

 A possible justification for at least some of these dating anomalies can be found in the audio adventure The Legacy of Time: The Split Infinitive, when a temporal anomaly results in the 1960s and 1970s becoming briefly linked when a flawed time travel experiment essentially splits an individual between these eras.
 When the crisis concludes after the Seventh Doctor brings the two aspects together, he notes that the resulting temporal explosion will cause a range of minor anomalies to anyone in this era who has dealt with time travel, reflecting that this explains how someone who was working in the eighties could have retired in the seventies.

-The episode "Survivors of the Flux" makes reference to the conflicting dates during a scene in which Kate Stewart accuses The Grand Serpent of deliberately tampering with evidence, photographs and dates in order to cover up his infiltration of UNIT.
+The episode "Survivors of the Flux" makes reference to the conflicting dates during a scene in which Kate Stewart accuses the Grand Serpent of deliberately tampering with evidence, photographs and dates to cover up his infiltration of UNIT.